finmoorhouse/fin/src/writing/digital-dilemma.md

 shareImage: https://images.finmoorhouse.com/writing/digital-dilemma/computers.webp
 ---

 Here's a natural, if not entirely coherent, thought.
 Suppose it is soon possible to cheaply create digital minds, perhaps with experiences like our own.
 Then in the fullness of time, digital minds would greatly outnumber human minds.
 But if so, _how come you're not one of them_?
-And shouldn't that confusion make the assumption feel less likely somehow?
+And shouldn't that sense of surprise make the assumption feel less likely somehow?

-This feels confused, but it does suggest some questions I find interesting.
+This feels confused, but suggestive.

-First: to the extent you are concerned about the possibility of 'simulating' large numbers of humans, you might wonder about the grounds on which you can safely assume *you* are not simulated.
+First: to the extent you are concerned about the possibility of 'simulating' large numbers of humans, you might wonder about the grounds on which you can assume *you* are not simulated.
 But then you might think that most simulated humans can't run their own simulations inside their simulated worlds.
 So either there are very few simulated humans, or otherwise worlds in which simulated humans are hard to instantiate outnumber worlds in which they are easy to instantiate, and in either case you might feel compelled in the end to think that you are not in a world that readily admits of creating simulated humans.

 Or, second: even if many of the digital minds we could create wouldn't be simulated humans, and would recognise themselves as digital minds; wouldn't that still make it pretty weird that we then find ourselves in the tiny minority of non-digital minds?
 Aren't we supposed to assume that we're [*not* special](https://en.wikipedia.org/wiki/Copernican_principle) like that?

-{% note "Let's see if these thoughts lead anywhere." %}Fair warning: variants on the word ‘simulation’ are used 239 times.{% endnote %}
+Let's see if these thoughts lead anywhere.

 ## The simulation argument